 A two-person tent has more space for your clothes and gear.
 However, a backpacking tent is cozy for one camper, lightweight, and easy to pack.

-Another really excellent option is a suspended tent (hammock tent).
+Another excellent option is a suspended tent (hammock tent).
 Imagine being rocked to sleep under the stars.
 Hammock tents are incredibly lightweight and are perfect for solo backpackers.

 Tarp